 LEAF rides on a 106.3-inch wheelbase, with a 175.0-inch overall length, 69.7-inch width and 61.0-inch height.
-Nissan LEAF provides room for five adults and 24 square feet of cargo space.
+Nissan LEAF provides room for five adults and 24 cubic feet of cargo space.
 Placing the batteries in the floor of the vehicle provides optimum weight distribution to help enhance handling and allows for five-passenger seating by not intruding into the cabin space.
 LEAF's 24 kWh Li-ion battery is comprised of 48 compact modules of four cells each (192 cells total), which allows a high degree of packaging flexibility.
 The batteries are designed to maximize driving range and minimize charging time.

 The battery was developed by the Automotive Energy Supply Corporation (AESC), a joint venture of Nissan and NEC.
 Unlike conventional cylindrical batteries, the thin, compact laminated cells offer more flexibility in design applications.
 The battery powers a high-response 80kW AC synchronous motor, rated at 107 horsepower and 187 lb-ft of torque, which drives the front wheels through a single-speed reducer.